marinakolova/OfficeBoard/README.md

 # OfficeBoard

+:dart:  My project for the Angular course at SoftUni.
+(August 2021)

 Web application for office communication:
 - Messages board for sharing important messages with team members.
 - Tasks board for keeping track of tasks which should be done inside the team.